liqd/adhocracy3/docs/source/Code_Review_Process.rst

 0. The author has completed a personalized branch for review.

-1. The author choses a reviewer and contacts her in person or by any means preferred by both.
+1. The author chooses a reviewer and contacts her in person or by any means preferred by both.

 2. The reviewer checks out the branch to be reviewed, and makes